Last updated on August 26, 2021.

 - If you are hospitalized in a private hospital in Hong Kong, the best way to reduce your costs is to choose the least expensive room.
 In Hong Kong, there is a correlation between the cost of room and doctor medical fees.

 - In other words, the more expensive the room, the higher the medical fees (even if the exact same service is provided).
-Doctors fees are therefore based on room type: private room, semi-private room or a multi-room.
+Doctor fees are therefore based on the room type: private room, semi-private room or a multi-room.

 8. In Hong Kong, Chinese Medicine Practitioner is a regulated profession.

 - Although Western medicine dominates in Hong Kong, the population also uses traditional Chinese medicine.